 I predict that the redesign will result in a reduced construction time and initial cost to the owner.
 Based on the current design, I feel I will be able to adequately reduce building materials.
 I believe that the efficiency may be increased resulting in points awarded for the energy and atmosphere criteria for LEED.
-Based on either the photovoltaic system or solar thermal water storage system, more points may be able to be obtained depending on square footage.
+Based on the solar thermal water storage system, more points may be able to be obtained depending on square footage.